tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_pixels_and_graphics.md

   <figcaption>The top-most <q>red</q> layer has its blend <q>Mode</q> set to <i>Multiply</i>.</figcaption>
 </figure>

 Perhaps you have never used blend modes.
-Or, maybe you're that Photoshop whiz who intuitively selects modes but can't begin to explain how it they work?
+Or, maybe you're that Photoshop whiz who intuitively selects modes but can't begin to explain how they work?
 Today, we unravel the mystery.

 We will begin by programming our own blend mode, then move onto Processing's built-in functions.
 Create a new sketch and save it as "blends".
 In the "data" sub-directory, add a copy of the <a href="{{ site.url }}/img/pitl06/wikimedia-backup/480px-Rubber_Duck_in_Sydney,_January_5,_2013.jpg" download>Rubber Duck</a> image file from the last exercise.
 Add some code to draw a sequence of rainbow bands and place the image.